 It is expected that most Fellowship candidates will have significant claims for RPL.
 For example, post graduate qualifications in Lifestyle Medicine related areas (eg: nutrition and exercise sciences) are eligible for Fellowship points, as are seminars, workshops, conferences and other education, training and CPD related to Lifestyle Medicine.

 The introduction of the ASLM Fellowship is accompanied by a grand-parenting period, during which time RPL provisions are more generous.
-Grand-parent provisions will end on 28 February 2019, unless further extended by the board.
-This is considered unlikely.
+Grand-parent provisions will end on 30 June 2019, unless further extended by the board.

 Eligibility for enrolment in the ASLM Fellowship mirrors eligibility for Full membership of the Society with the additional requirement of 3 years experience in a discipline consistent with Lifestyle Medicine, therefore eligibility requirements are: